 Maryland’s major economic drivers intersect with several of ORNL’s focus areas: IT and cybersecurity, advanced manufacturing, and aerospace and defense technology development.
 ORNL has a cooperative research and development agreement with and has licensed technology for commercial use to Western Services Corporation, an engineering simulation firm.
 The lab also conducts cooperative research with Dragos, a company that provides cybersecurity services for industrial infrastructure.
-Constellation, formerly the Exelon Generation Company and a current ORNL licensee, operates a fleet of nuclear, hydro, wind, and solar generation facilities that powers more than 20 million homes.
+Constellation, formerly the Exelon Generation Company and a current ORNL licensee, operates a fleet of energy generation facilities that power more than 20 million homes.

 ORNL’s user facilities offer a diverse set of tools for experiments across a range of fields, including biology, materials and energy sciences, physics, engineering, and chemistry.
 Learn more about ORNL’s user facilities.
 Data reflects fiscal year 2020 except for scientific publications, which covers 2016–2020.
 Partner stories reflect work conducted from 2016 to present.